 If someone would have told me that by the end of 2019 I would have hosted 13 day trips, travelled and connected with over 75 Black British travellers/bloggers I would have not believed them.

 Hosting day trips was never the plan for the TravelEatSlay brand nor have I always been the outgoing type to pull off such a task.
-But as it turns out, these trips have served as a way for black travellers (mainly females) to step out of their travel fears and travel without breaking the bank.
-“They are a great option if you are not quite ready to travel solo but want to go with like-minded people” as Lerease Travels puts it.
+However, as it turns out, these trips have served as a way for black travellers (mainly females) to step out of their travel fears and travel without breaking the bank.
+“They are a great option if you are not quite ready to travel solo but want to go with like-minded people” according to Lerease Travels .

 The trips are a bite size way to get a feel of a city without the pricey commitment of accommodation or time out of the office.
-Nonetheless, planning these trips does come with its own challenges – as the leader my planning, communicating and negotiating skills are tested.
+Nonetheless, planning these trips does come with its own challenges, above all, my planning, communicating and negotiating skills are tested.

-Putting together the itinerary (including those insta-worthy locations), contacting brands, tourist boards, restaurants to collaborate with and creating the Whatsapp group for everyone to communicate.
+Putting together the itinerary, contacting brands, tourist boards, restaurants to collaborate with and creating a group for everyone to communicate.
 The strangers to travel buddies transformation takes place once we all meet at the airport and hop on the flight.

 The aim for day trips is to maximize your time in that city.
 Use Skyscapper to search for flights and set notifications on price alerts.
 Book the earliest flight out and return with the last flight with a flight time of 2 and a half hours or less from London.
-Budget airlines like Ryanair have made these day trips possible- with some fares as low as £10 return (depends on destination & time of booking).
+Budget airlines like Ryanair have made these day trips possible- with some fares as low as £10 return.

-Day trips require a lot of energy and wearing comfortable shoes is a must as you will be on your feet all day.
-On one trip, Lulu made the rookie mistake of wearing new trainers which she ended regretting half way through the trip.
+Day trips require a lot of energy and wearing comfortable shoes as you will be on your feet all day.
+On one trip, Lulu made the rookie mistake of wearing new trainers which she ended regretting throughout the trip.
 Stick to shoes which give you support and comfort.